 Save the Manatee

 - The potential biological removal level (PBR) is defined by the Marine Mammal Protection Act as the maximum number of animals, not including natural mortalities, that may be removed from a marine mammal stock while allowing that stock to reach or maintain its optimum sustainable population.
 The PBR for manatees is approximately 12 per year.
-Yet, in 2008, a total of 337 manatees died, many directly at the hands of humans, primarily through boat collisions;
+Yet, in 2015, a total of 367 manatees died, from causes rangiong from cold stress to boat collisions;

 - The State of Florida projects a 30% to 50% decline in manatee population over the next 60 years due to the triple threat of rising boat traffic, loss of habitat (particularly warm springs) and red tides and algal blooms poisoning the manatees and their food supplies; and